NYOS Academy

 -

 Do you offer discounts for siblings?
-If you are enrolling more than one person onto a course then you can apply for a bursary.
+If you are enrolling more than one person onto a course, you may be eligible for a bursary.

 We offer bursaries for siblings rather than a fixed discount so that we can offer bigger discounts to those who need the most support.